jacobcassidy/anki-global-features/README.md

 - [AnkiMobile](https://itunes.apple.com/us/app/ankimobile-flashcards/id373493387) (iOS & iPadOS - Paid)
 - [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki) (Android - Free)

-> Note: _Anki Advance Typed Cards_ requires use of the free AnkiPC app to set up the advance features and global card designs.
+> Note: _Anki Advance Typed Cards_ requires use of the free AnkiPC app to set up the advance input features and global card designs.
 You will also need a free AnkiWeb account if you want to sync the designs and features across all Anki apps.
 >
->_Anki Advance Typed Cards_ is not affiliated with Anki apps.
+> _Anki Advance Typed Cards_ is not affiliated with Anki apps.
 This is an independent project created to solve my own needs for upgrades to the Anki apps.

 ## Features